Places to visit in Port Blair Tourist Places List

 Most of the Aniidco tours cramming the islands few interesting sights together with a string of dull destinations are a complete waste of time you’re better off renting a scooter or taxi and taking in the jail and museums at your own pace.
 The more worthwhile ANIIDCO harbor cruises depart from Phoenix Jetty, for fleeting visits to the floating docks and Viper Island and excursions to Ross Island.
 They also run day trips to Mt Harriet the bus tour to Wandoor connects with the 10 am boat to the islands of Red Skin and Jolly Buoy.

 Gandhi Park is small but beautiful park at Port Blair.
 It is an enticing park comprising of Children’s Park, Amusement and Entertainment Park.
 Deer Park, Water sport, Japanese temple, nature walk, garden, restaurant etc. The erstwhile Dilthaman tank, which was the only source of drinking water to Port Blair, and the area around it was developed into Gandhi Park in an unbelievably short time of 13 days.
 This park is good for children.
+Gandhi Park is one of the importan pinic spot in Port Blair.

 Mahatma Gandhi Marine National Park Wandoor and Corel Island

-Sippghat Farm is situated nearly 14 km from Port Blair.
+Sippghat Farm is situated nearly 14 km from Port Blair City.
 Sprawling over an area of 80 acres (320,000 m2) is a Government farm.
 Research & Development programs for cultivation of spices like cloves, nutmeg, cinnamon, coconut and pepper are conducted here.
 A research and demonstration farm of the Central Agricultural Research Institute (CARI) is nearby.

-Mount Harriet is situated nearly 15 km by ferry from Port Blair.
+Mount Harriet is situated nearly 15 km by ferry from Port Blair City.
 The summer headquarters of the Chief Commissioner during British Raj, this is an ideal place for a fascinating over view of the outer islands and the sea.
 It is the highest peak in the South Andamans (365 meters high).
 One can trek up to Madhuban through a nature trail and can find rare endemic birds, animals and butterflies.
 Conducted tours to Mt.
 Harriet are available from Andaman Teal House.

 Rose Island is referred to as the Paris of the East, Ross Island was the administrative headquarters of the British.
 Ross Island is famous for its historical backgrounds and ruins which give a vivid depiction of the bygone era.
 A small museum named ‘Smritika’ holds Photographs, and other antiques of the britishers relevant to these islands.
 One will find here well-landscaped lawns leading up to clubhouses, swimming pools, granaries, officer messes, tennis courts, a majestic church now ruined after the earthquake of 1941.